grafana/tempo/example/docker-compose/debug/readme.md

 The make target `docker-tempo-debug` compiles tempo without optimizations and creates a docker image that runs Tempo using [`dlv exec`](https://github.com/go-delve/delve/blob/master/Documentation/usage/dlv_exec.md).

-1. Build the tempo debug image:
+1. Build the tempo debug image (in the root directory of this project, not in this directory):

 ```console
 make docker-tempo-debug